 The truth about pupil size and LASIK

-One argument that patients hear from the LASIK industry is that pupil size alone does not predict who will experience night vision disturbances.
+One argument that patients hear from the LASIK-industrial complex is that pupil size alone does not predict who will experience night vision disturbances.
 There are actually two factors involved – pupil size and laser optical zone.
 Pupil size/optical zone mismatch, termed “negative clearance”, is a result of an effective optical zone smaller than the maximum pupil diameter at night.
 A patient should never consent to surgery where the fully treated area is smaller than the dark-adapted pupil.
-LASIK surgeons frequently state that the cause of night vision disturbances is multifactorial.
+LASIK surgeons try to create confusion by stating that the cause of night vision disturbances is multifactorial.
 Factors involved in night vision disturbances include quality and centration of the ablation, residual refractive error, and negative clearance.
-High myopia results in smaller effective optical zones which create greater negative clearance.
+High myopia results in smaller effective optical zone which creates greater negative clearance.
 It is well known that all corneal aberrations increase with increasing pupil size.
-To say that pupil size is not a factor in night vision disturbances is incorrect and absurd.
+Anyone who says that pupil size is not a factor in night vision disturbances is misinformed or disingenuous.
 Negative clearance is a preventable cause of night vision disturbances with proper patient screening.

 Why does pupil size matter?